-Operational Strength(1) Generate income and cash flow by maintaining high occupancy and increasing rents Development Value Driver (1) Contributes to significant earnings growth as projects lease up and generate income Strategic Capital Access Access third-party capital to earn recurring fees and promotes through long-life co-investment ventures(2) 13.8% increase in rent change on rollover in 2016(3) 96.2% average occupancy in 2016 25.5% estimated weighted average margin(4) on \$2.5 billion of development projects stabilized in 2016 \$640 million of value created by development stabilizations(5) 10% growth year-over-year in third-party AUM at year-end 2016(6) 63% increase during 2016 in our asset management fee and net promote(7) revenue from our co-investment ventures
+Operational Strength (1) Development Value Driver (1) Strategic Capital Access Generate income and cash flow Contributes to significant earnings Access third-party capital to earn by maintaining high occupancy growth as projects lease up and recurring fees and promotes through and increasing rents generate income long-life co-investment ventures (2) 13.8% increase in rent change on rollover in 2016(3) 96.2% average occupancy in 2016 25.5% estimated weighted average margin(4) on \$2.5 billion of development projects stabilized in 2016 \$640 million of value created by development stabilizations(5) 10% growth year-over-year in third-party AUM at year-end 2016(6) 63% increase during 2016 in our asset management fee and net promote(7) revenue from our co-investment ventures

-- Information in this table relates to our owned and managed portfolio of real estate. - (2) Strategic capital ventures (also referred to as co-investment ventures) are real estate ventures in which we co-invest with third-party partners.
-As of year-end 2016, we managed nine private ventures and two non-U.S. publicly traded vehicles, of which we own 15%-66%. - Represents the change in the average rate over the lease term on leases signed compared with the previous rental rates in the same space. - Margins on completed developments measure the value created by the development of properties in relation to estimated costs to buy land and develop and lease the properties.
-Stabilized developments are generally properties that are completed and substantially leased. - (5) Value created over our total expected investment in the properties, which are generally land, development and leasing costs based on current projections.
-Please see Appendix A for further detail regarding how we calculate - Includes estimated investment capacity.
+(1) Information in this table relates to our owned and managed portfolio of real estate.

+(2) Strategic capital ventures (also referred to as co-investment ventures) are real estate ventures in which we co-invest with third-party partners.
+As of year-end 2016, we managed nine private ventures and two non-U.S. publicly traded vehicles, of which we own 15%-66%.

+(3) Represents the change in the average rate over the lease term on leases signed compared with the previous rental rates in the same space.

+(4) Margins on completed developments measure the value created by the development of properties in relation to estimated costs to buy land and develop and lease the properties.
+Stabilized developments are generally properties that are completed and substantially leased.

+(5) Value created over our total expected investment in the properties, which are generally land, development and leasing costs based on current projections.
+Please see Appendix A for further detail regarding how we calculate "value creation."